niccoloalexander/data_platform/README.md

 A postgres database app modeling customer data with an alerting feature for an operations team.

 This is a DBT project used to showcase Analytics Engineering aptitude.
 The hypothetical use case is to monitor organization finances and alert on large balance changes.
-In this proejct, we are onstrained in using raw dim data with updated (lacking historical) attributes only.
+In this project, we are constrained to using raw dim data with updated (lacking historical) attributes only.

 ## How to use: